andrebenedetti/realtime-game/front/README.md

 ## Running locally

-Build typescript
-`npm run build`

-Generate bundle
-`npm run bundle`

-Start the tailwind watcher and builder
+Start the tailwind watcher and builder to watch for changes to tailwind classes `npm run tw`

+Build the project
-`npm run tw`
+`npm run dev`

+Then open index.html in your browser